Mixed Hodge structures and formality of symmetric monoidal functors: Rational homotopy of varieties and formality

 \begin{defi} Let $T$ be an algebraic theory and $\Cc$ a category with products and with a notion of weak equivalences.
 A weak $T$-algebra in $\Cc$ is a functor $F:T\lra \Cc$ such that for each pair $(s,t)$ of objects of $T$, the canonical map

 is a weak equivalence.
 A weak $T$-algebra in the opposite category of $\cat{CDGA}_\kk$ is called a weak dg Hopf $T$-coalgebra. \end{defi}

-Observe that if $X:T\lra \cat{Top}$ is a $T$-algebra in topogical spaces (or even a weak $T$-algebra), then $\Aa^*_{PL}(X)$ is a weak dg Hopf $T$-coalgebra.
+Observe that if $X:T\lra \cat{Top}$ is a $T$-algebra in topological spaces (or even a weak $T$-algebra), then $\Aa^*_{PL}(X)$ is a weak dg Hopf $T$-coalgebra.
 Our main theorem for Hopf $T$-coalgebras is the following.

 \begin{theo} Let $\alpha$ be a rational number different from zero.
-Let $X:T\lra \Sch_\C$ be a $T$-algebra such that for all $t\in T$, the weight filtration on the cohomology of $X(t)$ is $\alpha$-pure.
+Let $X:T\lra \Var_\C$ be a $T$-algebra such that for all $t\in T$, the weight filtration on the cohomology of $X(t)$ is $\alpha$-pure.
 Then $\Aa_{PL}^*(X)$ is formal as a weak dg Hopf $T$-coalgebra. \end{theo}

 \begin{proof} Being a weak $T$-coalgebra is a property of a functor $T\op\to \cat{CDGA}_\kk$ that is invariant under quasi-isomorphism.
 Thus the result follows immediately from Theorem \ref{theo: main contravariant}. \end{proof}